 Map Out All of Your Constituencies

-One of my favourite business-planning exercises is mapping out my constituencies.
+One of my favorite business-planning exercises is mapping out my constituencies.
 Constituencies, you ask?
 It might seem like a weird word for business, but it perfectly illustrates how other people interact with your business.

 Think of it this way.
 If your business were a TV show, a play or a book, it would have characters.
 Those characters would include you as the owner, your employees, your customers, your suppliers, your bank and your community.
 Each of these groups are your constituents.
 All of you interact with the business, and each of you have your roles and relationships that define your interactions.